openpilot-community/documentation/vehicles/lexus/rx.md

 ---
 id: rx
 title: RX
+description: Information about running Comma.ai Openpilot on Lexus RX vehicles.
 ---
 # Lexus RX

+Openpilot is compatible with *some* **RX** model(s) so feel free to browse the support pages for these models below for additional specifics.
 The goal is to support as many vehicles as possible.
-Openpilot is compatible with *some* **RX** model(s) so feel free to browse the support pages for these models below for additional specifics.

 To chat about RX's with the community, checkout  the [Comma Slack](https://slack.comma.ai).